azukimochi/online-shopping/README.md

 ### Using the Application as a Customer

 1. Ensure you *git clone* the repository.
+If an inventory has not been created yet, reference the *bamazon_schema.sql* file to create the database and table that will be used with MySQL.
+This will contain the data that you will be querying.
 Use your terminal/bash to *cd* into the directory.
-Then, to run the file, you will need to input *node bamazomCustomer.js*.
+Then, to run the file, you will need to input *node bamazonCustomer.js*.

 ![](https://azukimochi.github.io/online-shopping/images/screenshot_1.png)